 Electrolytes, Vitamins and Minerals

 Electrolytes are necessary for maintaining fluid balance in the body, but are lost in perspiration, exhalation and urination.
 The two main electrolytes lost in sweat are sodium and potassium.
 Milk has them both.
 Milk also contains chloride, magnesium and is high in calcium — an important mineral for building and maintaining bones.
-In fact, milk provides nine essential nutrients our bodies require to function optimally.
+In fact, milk provides thirteen essential nutrients our bodies require to function optimally.

 Chocolate milk’s story doesn’t stop there.
 It also supplies the most vital nutrient of all — water.
 Fluid replacement after exercise is critical for proper recovery, and by choosing chocolate milk as a recovery beverage, you get that, too.